LordNature/birdcraft/README.md

 # birdcraft
-A retake on my first site with @SDCore.
+A retake on my first site with [SDCore](https://github.com/SDCore).

 ## Description
 BloxCraft was a site developed between me and another user.